BeverlyAkinfolajimi/Cyber_Sec-Bootcamp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?
-Load balancers protect by helping to distribute traffic evenly across the servers that mitigates DoS attacks.
+- Load balancers protect by helping to distribute traffic evenly across the servers that mitigates DoS attacks.
 Also, because of its's significant importance in the computing world, load balancers defend/protect several organizations against distributed denial-of-service (DDoS) attacks.
 This is caried out by by shifting attack traffic from the corporate server to a public cloud provider.

 - What is the advantage of a jump box?
 The Jump box is identical to a gateway router.
-It is exposed to the public internet. its sits in front of other machines that are not exposed to the public internet.
+It is exposed to the public internet. it sits in front of other machines that are not exposed to the public internet.
 It helps provide a measure of security to other compute resources.
 It serves as a single entry point.
 It controls access to the other machines by allowing connections from specific IP addresses, and forwarding to those machines.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to thefiles and system logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system logs.
 - What does Filebeat watch for?
 - It It monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-- What does Metricbeat record?_
+- What does Metricbeat record?
+- Metricbeat helps to monitor your servers by collecting metrics from the system and services running on the server, such as: Apache.

 The configuration details of each machine may be found below.